thatsthat/odin-message-board/notes.md

 11. At this point, you should be able to visit /new (it might be a good idea to add a link to that route on your index page), fill out the form, submit it and then see it show up on the index page!

+12. make it work with a different route and web
+13. move the new route into the index route

-12. You’ll learn how to deploy your app to the web in the next lesson, don’t forget to come back and submit it to the submissions below once you’re done!
+14. You’ll learn how to deploy your app to the web in the next lesson, don’t forget to come back and submit it to the submissions below once you’re done!